RyanGehris/RyanGehris/README.md

 ## Rapidfire
-- 🌱 I’m currently taking a deep dive in HTML, CSS, JavaScript, and React
+- 🌱 I’m currently learning Typescript and Angular

 - 😀 You can find me at UCLA sporting events, concerts, skiing/surfing, or relaxing at the park